-Credit Score – things to look for & whats affect it?
+Credit Score – Things to Look for & What Affects It?

-There is no such thing as a ‘credit blacklist.’
+There is no such thing as a ‘credit blacklist’.
 Instead, each lender you apply to will carry out its own assessment to determine whether to offer you credit.
-However, having a poor credit history will make it more likely that you are turned down when you apply to borrow money, apply credit card, mobile phone contract or a mortgage.
+However, having a poor credit history will make it more likely that you will be turned down when you apply to borrow money, credit card, mobile phone contract or a mortgage.

 It is never too late to repair your credit score and we are here to help every step of the way.